What Is The Difference Between Bedrock And Java

 Prioritize Your Gaming Platform

 If you primarily play on a desktop computer and enjoy modding, Java Edition is likely the better choice.
 Its extensive modding capabilities allow you to customize the game to your exact specifications.
-However, if you want to play with friends on different devices, Bedrock Edition's cross-platform compatibility makes it the ideal option.
+That said, if you want to play with friends on different devices, Bedrock Edition's cross-platform compatibility makes it the ideal option.

 Consider Your Modding Preferences